Standard Models and Split Supersymmetry from Intersecting Brane Orbifolds: Spectrum on orientifolds, RR tadpoles anomaly cancellation

 The minimal choice of obtaining an extension of the Standard model (SM) is obtained using three stacks of D6-branes.
 The spectrum of open strings stretching between intersecting D6-branes is calculated by the use of rules (2.4 - 2.8).
 To establish notation we will denote the type of sypersymmetries preserved in the closed string sector by the choices of vectors \footnote{we follow the notation of the first reference of \cite{kokos1}.} $r_0 = \pm (1/2)(+-+-)$, $r_1 = \pm (1/2)(++--)$, $r_2 = \pm (1/2)(-++-)$, $r_3 = \pm (1/2)(----)$.
 Supersymmetry may be preserved by a system of branes if each stack of D6-branes is related to the $O6$-planes by a rotation in $SU(3)$, that is the angles ${\tilde \theta}_i $ of the D6-branes with respect to the horizontal direction in the i-th two-torus obeys the condition ${\tilde \theta}_1 + {\tilde\theta}_2 + {\tilde \theta}_3 = 0$.
-The supersymmetry of the models that is preserved by any pair of branes, that is $r_3$, is determined by the choice of the orbifold and orientifold action.
+The supersymmetry of the models that is preserved by any pair of branes is determined by the choice of the orbifold and orientifold action.
 To examine whether N=0 or N=1 susy models are allowed we have to examine the brane wrappings $(n, m)$.
-Our current search finds no N=1 supersymmetric models.
+Our current search finds no N=1 supersymmetric models but only N=0 ones, in chapter 8, made from different preserving supersymmetries.